-- 1. Align the notch on the memory card with the tab in the memory connector. - 2.
-Insert the memory module into the memory socket and press until it clicks into place - 3.
+- 1. Align the notch on the memory module with the tab on the memory module connector. - 2.
+Insert the memory module into the memory module socket and press it until it clicks into place. - 3.
 Install the: - a. system fan - b. cover - 4.
 Follow the procedure in After Working Inside Your Computer.